Notice of Privacy Practices

 We are also permitted to use or disclose PHI about you for the following purposes:

 - Coroners, medical examiners, and funeral directors: We may release PHI about you to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
-We may also disclose PHI to funeral directors consistent with applicable law lo carry out their duties.
+We may also disclose PHI to funeral directors consistent with applicable law to carry out their duties.

 - Organ or tissue procurement organizations: Consistent with applicable law, we may disclose PHI about you to organ procurement organizations or other entities engaged in the procurement, banking, or transplantation of organs for the purpose of tissue donation and transplant.

 - Notification: We may use or disclose PHI about you to notify or assist in notifying a family member, personal representative, or another person responsible for your care, your location, and general condition.
+We may also use or disclose your health information to disaster-relief organizations so that your family or other persons responsible for your care can be notified about your condition, status, and location.

 - Correctional institution: If you are or become an inmate of a correctional institution, we may disclose PHI to the institution or its agents when necessary for your health or the health and safety of others.